 Table listing the delivered technologies from Google's Privacy Sandbox and the functions of each.

-The sooner your site can adapt, the more of an edge your business will enjoy when Google’s deprecation of third-party cookie support causes industry-wide turmoil in the back half of 2024.
+The sooner your site can adapt, the more of an edge your business will enjoy when Google’s deprecation of third-party cookie support causes industry-wide turmoil.

 In times of change, you need a team you can trust.
 VELOX is ready to help you navigate the transition away from third-party cookies so you can come out on top.
 As an ROI-focused digital marketing agency, VELOX leverages cutting-edge technology along with the latest research to customize organic and paid campaigns.
 As circumstances change, we nimbly adapt to deliver results that exceed client expectations.